 Explore Brazil’s Portuguese connection

 As the political situation in Europe became more unsettling, Portugal’s royal court moved from Lisbon to Rio in 1807.
 They stayed there until tensions between Portugal and Brazil led to the country’s independence.
-In 1822, Empire of Brazil was established and Prince Pedro became its emperor, Dom Pedro I.Find the best deals on hotels in Rio de Janeiro
+In 1822, the Empire of Brazil was established and Prince Pedro became its emperor, Dom Pedro I.Find the best deals on hotels in Rio de Janeiro

 The royal palace in Rio is quite an interesting place.
 It stands quietly in this bustling city, proud like the royals that lived there.
 Sometimes I wonder if they saw it as a sanctuary or a self-imposed prison.
 After all, they were only there for their safety.
 It definitely is not as glamorous as its European counterparts are, but it still is an impressive building.